xan7r/Misc/README.md

 ## alwaysInstallElevated.wxs
-Template that can be used for abusing window's AlwaysInstallElevated Policy
+Template that can be used for abusing window's AlwaysInstallElevated policy

 Instructions:
 1. Change the first "ExeCommand" variable to desired command